 Remember courage before confidence.
 Find the courage to move forward, although it seems risky.
 The confidence appears down the road.

 - Awareness.
-First of all, many parts of your business are already virtual and in the cloud.
+First of all, many parts of your accounting practice are already virtual and in the cloud.

 - Flexibility.
 Anything done in person can be done virtually.
 It’s a matter of adjusting your perspective.
 Discover new opportunities as you shift away from doing business as usual.

 - Physical to virtual space.
 The work can be done anywhere.
-There’s evidence all around you of entrepreneurs operating highly profitable virtual businesses.
+There’s evidence all around you of accounting professionals operating highly profitable virtual firms.

 I deeply care about people.
 So, my #1 concern when transitioning to a virtual business involved people.
 I wondered about my clients, my staff and my network.
 “How do I maintain my connection when I’m no longer in the same room as them?”